talentprotocol/creator-score-miniapp/docs/features/0005_talent_protocol_write_requests.md

 ## Pending Tasks

+9. Replace Talent API signature with a siwe signature.
+The Talent API endpoint is the same but we should pass 3 different params. siwe: true, signature: <the_signed_message>, and the message that was signed.
+We should keep getting the nonce.
-9. Allow users to connect twitter, tiktok and instagram using Privy
+10. Allow users to connect twitter, tiktok and instagram using Privy